 Jam with other users in GarageBand for iPhone

 You can make music with other GarageBand users sharing a Wi-Fi connection.
 The bandleader creates a jam session, then up to three band members can join the jam session.
-Playback and recording are synchronised between all devices, so everyone can play and record together as a band.
+Playback and recording are synchronized between all devices, so everyone can play and record together as a band.
 The leader can keep exclusive control of playback and recording, or allow all members to share control.

 When members join a jam session, the song settings on their devices are matched to the current jam session song settings.
-Jam session song settings include the tempo, key and time signature; the number and length of song sections; any master effects used; any custom chords; a fade-out; or a count-in.
+Jam session song settings include the tempo, key, and time signature; the number and length of song sections; any master effects used; any custom chords; a fade-out; or a count-in.
 Only the leader can change the jam session song settings.